 Going for a walk can increase your creativity.
 In fact, research suggests that the change in activity levels is what does it, but going for a walk has so many other benefits that it’s the best example.

 Ideas like this are handy in our mission to work smarter, not harder—a left-field solution to get out of that creative slump.
 You can even follow Steve Jobs’s example and schedule short, walking meetings (bonus—you’ll feel like you’re in an Aaron Sorkin drama).

 Being grateful is one of the easiest introductions to mindfulness.
 All you need is fifteen minutes and something to write on.
 You don’t need to be grateful for specific things that happened that day—it could be something from the past.
 And no one will tell you that you’re grateful for something that’s too small.
 It could even just be whatever’s for dinner.
 We spoke to monk-turned-influence, Jay Shetty, about some of the ways that gratitude is good for your brain.

 Your brain on journalling

 Alongside walking and saying thank you, journalling is one of our favourite ways of practising mindfulness.
 The health benefits range from better sleep and less tension to improved fitness and healthier finances.

 But what we like even more about journalling is how conducive it is to self-reflection.
 A journal is a space for you to observe, and to describe, without judgment.
 It’s a space where you can learn awareness and acceptance of yourself and your surroundings.
 That’s a powerful space.

 Plus, there are no rules.
 None at all.
 Whatever works for you is the best way to keep a journal.

 Mindfulness at Heights

 As one of the key pillars of braincare, mindfulness is something we think about a lot at Heights.
 Alongside nutrition and exercise, it’s one of the best ways to take care of yourself.
-For more articles and tips about braincare, take a look at our blog, the Braincare podcast, or the Smart Supplement.
+For more articles and tips about braincare, take a look at our blog or the Braincare podcast.